-The Tower is both a self-destruct and reset button.
+The Tower is a warning.

 Do not fall victim to shortsightedness by believing that you are invincible.

 NASA’s STS-51L mission aboard the Challenger space shuttle was to be one like none other.
 Although this flight was to be the 25th in the space shuttle program and the 10th for the Challenger vehicle, the mission was special for a number of reasons: the seven-person crew was to deploy the second Tracking and Data Relay System satellite into orbit as well as an astronomy satellite designed to observe Halley’s Comet.
 Perhaps most importantly, STS-51L was to mark the first time NASA welcomed a civilian aboard the space shuttle as a part of the Teacher in Space program.
 A teacher was invited aboard the flight to conduct educational lessons from space and engage students all over the world.

 New Hampshire middle school teacher Christa McAuliffe beat more than 10,000 applicants to earn her seat on the shuttle.
 A few months before flight, McAuliffe joined the other six members of the STS-51L to begin training for her “Ultimate Field Trip”: Commander Francis “Dick” Scobee, Pilot Michael Smith, and Mission Specialists Ellison Onizuka, Judith Resnik, and Ronald McNair.

 The STS-51L crew was eager to take to the skies in late January 1986, but unfavorable weather caused delays for over a week.
 On January 27, the crew finally had a chance to board the vehicle but a mechanical issue forced managers to scrub the launch.